Australian Prime Property Fund Retail

 New South Wales

-The A$240 million redevelopment transformed the asset into south-west Sydney’s largest shopping centre.
-It will includes approximately 15,000 square metre of additional retail space, 45 new specialty stores, a new spacious al fresco dining precinct, in addition to the region’s first H&M and a newly refurbished David Jones department store.
+The A$257 million redevelopment transformed the asset into south-west Sydney’s largest shopping centre.
+It will include approximately 15,000 square metres of additional retail space, 45 new specialty stores, a new spacious al fresco dining precinct, in addition to the region’s first H&M and a newly refurbished David Jones department store.
 APPF Retail owns 50% of the asset.

-The A$330 million redevelopment created the largest shopping centre in Western Australia.
-This transformed the centre into a 99,600 square metre GLA Major-Regional asset.
-It included a 12,000sqm Myer, Perth’s first next generation Coles, an Aldi supermarket, Western Australia’s first H&M store, and 800 additional parking spaces.
+The A$260 million redevelopment created one of the largest shopping centres in Western Australia.
+This transformed the centre into a 99,700 square metre GLA Major-Regional asset.
+It included a 12,000sqm Myer, Perth’s first next-generation Coles, an Aldi supermarket, Western Australia’s first H&M store, and 800 additional parking spaces.
 APPF Retail owns 50% of the asset, alongside a mandate client.

 Located in one of the fastest growing suburbs in Melbourne, the Lendlease built 61,400 square metre shopping centre includes: three supermarkets - Coles, Woolworths and Aldi, two discount department stores - Big W and Target, a diverse range of specialty, service and convenience stores as well as over 2,600 car spaces.
 APPF Retail owns 75 per cent of the asset.